 But what is a Smith Island Cake?
 I recently traveled to visit a Maryland bakery in the town of Crisfield to find out.
 Aptly named the Smith Island Baking Company, they are bringing this delicious and indulgent Maryland cake to the world, along with the tradition behind it!

 What IS a Smith Island Cake?

-A Smith Island Cake is an eight layer cake.
-Sometimes you’ll see ten layers or twelve, but generally it’s an eight layer cake.
+A Smith Island Cake is an eight-layer cake.
+Sometimes you’ll see ten layers or twelve, but generally, it’s an eight-layer cake.
 Each layer is a thin, moist sponge.
 Between each layer is a coating of frosting.
 The seemingly sky-high cake is then completed with a frosted exterior.

 The History of the Smith Island Cake

 Just twelve miles off the coast of Maryland in the Chesapeake Bay is Smith Island.
-The only inhabited island in Maryland, it has had a small but loyal community since the 17th century.
+The only inhabited island in the state, it has had a small but loyal community since the 17th century.
 Roughly a hundred years ago, the women of Smith Island unwittingly invented the cake which bears the island’s name.

 Each year, the island’s watermen would set out to harvest oysters.
 Each man’s wife would send along a care package of sorts that would usually include cake.
-But the standard two layer cake, while tasty, would quickly dry out.
+But the standard two-layer cake, while tasty, would quickly dry out.
 So to try and solve that problem, and perhaps as part of a friendly community competition, the women started adding additional layers to the cakes.
 First a third layer.
 Then a fourth.

 And once it had grown to eight to ten layers, the official Smith Island Cake as we know it was born.
 Now it’s the official dessert of Maryland!